kumarankit1234/react-starter-kit/Readme.md

 30. Added one more wrapper around store to handle async params to dispatch.

 31. Created a middlewares function that execute all the middleware.

+32. Used redux method applyMiddlewares and passed it as an enhancer param to createStore.